viridis-software/msmq-inspector-contrib/src/MSMQ.ReportGenerator.PlugIn/ReadMe.md

 The application will look for DLL's that contain "loaders".
 These are classes that implement `MsmqInspector.GUI.Core.IPlugIn` interface and this is where you hook into the system and add menu items, register commands etc.

-The interface looks like this but ther is a base class (`PluginLoaderBase`) for the boiler plate code:
+The interface looks like this but there is a base class (`PluginLoaderBase`) for the boiler plate code:

 	namespace MsmqInspector.GUI.Core
 	{